 Performance Target Means to Achieve Assessment of Performance Encourage, promote and facilitate recreational pursuits in the community involving organised and informal sporting Provide and maintain park facilities as described in the Masterplan and Council policy Facilities provided and being maintained activities and games Develop detailed park plans including detailed plans for all park zones Detailed plans prepared, with positive community feedback received Promote the park and park events through Council's website and media Recreation opportunities and park use increasing Provide open space and recreation facilities that meet the needs of a growing Provide spaces and activities for groups and individuals Variety of spaces provided as indicated on the Masterplan population, the local community and of the wider public Provide spaces and facilities for group, family and social opportunities Variety of spaces provided as indicated on the Masterplan Establish a venue that can host regional and district events as well as support the needs of wider community Complete construction of the new stadium and pavilion development Stadium, pavilion and oval upgrade complete Provide a range of recreation settings, activities and facilities to improve community health and well-being.
-Provide and maintain park facilities as described in the Masterplan Facilities provided and being maintained Increase the quality and capacity of existing open space and recreation facilities Upgrade facilities and undertake maintenance Facilities upgraded as indicated on the Masterplan, maintenance schedule in place Provide for passive recreational activities or pastimes and for the casual playing of games Maintain areas for casual games Open space for casual games provided as per the Masterplan Provide informal kick-around area in addition to sports fields Informal kick-around area and goals installed as per the Masterplan Retain existing open space and grassed areas including adjacent to the play zone Existing area retained as open space Increase available facilities for informal active recreation Provide additional outdoor fitness equipment Outdoor fitness equipment installed including outdoor fitness, outdoor courts, and a dog off- Provide multi-use court area Multi-use court area provided leash area Investigate provision of off leash dog area Report prepared and considered
+Provide and maintain park facilities as described in the Masterplan Facilities provided and being maintained Increase the quality and capacity of existing open space and recreation facilities Upgrade facilities and undertake maintenance Facilities upgraded as indicated on the Masterplan, maintenance schedule in place Provide for passive recreational activities or pastimes and for the casual playing of games Maintain areas for casual games Open space for casual games provided as per the Masterplan Provide informal kick-around area in addition to sports fields Informal kick-around area and goals installed as per the Masterplan Retain existing open space and grassed areas including adjacent to the play zone Existing area retained as open space Increase available facilities for informal active recreation Provide additional outdoor fitness equipment Outdoor fitness equipment installed including outdoor fitness and outdoor courts Provide multi-use court area Multi-use court area provided

-Performance Target Means to Achieve Assessment of Performance Upgrades to the main oval and pavilion Complete construction of the oval and pavilion redevelopment Redevelopment complete Increase capacity and quality of sportsgrounds Upgrade and maintain the existing sports fields Fields upgraded Complete new stadium and pavilion Stadium and pavilion completed Prioritise actions from the Sports Surfaces Action Plan Priority plan and funding in place Prioritise recommendations of the synthetic sports surface strategy Fields 3-5 - consider synthetic hybrid in high wear areas with consideration for multi-sport use Priority plan and funding in place Multi-use games zone in bottom south-west corner Priority plan and funding in place Fitness station design integrated in multi-use zone Priority plan and funding in place Reinforcing of goal areas for Fields 1 and 2 (Council shortlisted as priority) Priority plan and funding in place Formalise kick around area Synthetic designed and in place Provide fitness facilities to improve community health and Provide more fitness equipment Additional fitness equipment funded and selected well-being.
-Install new outdoor fitness equipment near the multi- use court Equipment installed Expand the existing fitness equipment area adjacent to field 2 Area expanded and equipment installed Provide multi-use games zone Upgrade the existing basketball court area to provide a multi-use zone Multi-use zone complete
+Performance Target Means to Achieve Assessment of Performance Upgrades to the main oval and pavilion Complete construction of the oval and pavilion redevelopment Redevelopment complete Increase capacity and quality of sportsgrounds Upgrade and maintain the existing sports fields Fields upgraded Complete new stadium and pavilion Stadium and pavilion completed Prioritise actions from the Sports Surfaces Action Plan Priority plan and funding in place Prioritise recommendations of the Sports Surface Action Plan Improve sports surface quality Priority plan and funding in place Multi-use courts and games zone in bottom south-west corner Priority plan and funding in place Formalise kick around area Synthetic designed and in place Provide fitness facilities to improve community health and Provide more fitness equipment Additional fitness equipment funded and selected well-being.
+Install new outdoor fitness equipment near the multi- use court Equipment installed Expand the existing fitness equipment area adjacent to field 2 Area expanded and equipment installed Provide multi-use games zone Upgrade the existing basketball court area to provide a multi-use zone Multi-use zone complete Improve skate park facilities Upgrade skate facility to allow for use by all ages and abilities, with complimentary features including seating, shelters, hangout spaces.
+Upgrades are completed Investigate additional car parking Investigate additional carparking to the South of Granville Park along Claremont Street.
+Investigations are completed